 In this specialization, you will:

-Embedded in this specialization is a certificate in Instructional Design that you earn after completing the fifth course.
+Embedded in this specialization is a certificate in Instructional Design that you earn after completing the sixth course.
 Earning this certificate demonstrates to potential employers the skills you have already gained and to your current employer just how far you have already progressed.
 Upon graduation, you can also earn an additional certificate in Online Learning.

 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.